Chayz00/CPE301-FinalProj/README.md

 Members: Chayton Zuniga & Inshallah Baca

 Project Overview:
-  This project implments a swamp cooler controller using an Adruino Uno.
+  This project implments a swamp cooler controller using an Adruino AtMega2560.
 It monitors the temperature, humidity, and water level.
 Using these readings and user input it controls a fan, a set of state status LEDs, a LCD, and a stepper motor controled via a potentiometer.
-We use a RTC to timestamo the status log and state transitions.
+We use a RTC to timestamp the status log and state transitions.
 The water level sensor is read using a direct register level ADC.

   The controller uses a four states:
           Disabled - System off, LED on, no monitoring, no fan, no stepper motor.